-Another name for this compound is “OKG.”
-It is composed of the amino acid ornithine (see above for more on it) and alpha ketoglutarate, a molecule that helps us make energy.
+Usually called “OKG” this compound is made from the amino acid ornithine and alpha-ketoglutarate, a molecule that helps us make energy.
 Given its relationship to helping make energy, and making nitric oxide I usually hear this compound touted to improve exercise ability.

-In this small study, published in 2000, 10 grams of OKG or a placebo were given to 18 men who were used to strength training exercises.
+In this study, 10 grams of OKG or a placebo were given to 18 men who were used to strength training exercises.
 The study lasted 6 weeks.
 The researchers saw no change in growth hormone or insulin levels.
-With respect to strength improvements, the results were not clear given that bench press ability increased but the ability during the squat exercise did not.
+The men did see improvement in bench press ability but not the squat.

 Ingredients With Evidence

-Based on the evidence I could locate, here are the ingredients in GenF20 Plus that had some level of human evidence for their ability to raise HGH:
+Based on the evidence that could be located, here are the ingredients in GenF20 Plus that may raise HGH:

 GenF20 Plus Vs SeroVital